Start of programme: October 2016

 The SOAS BA International Relations degree provides a uniquely global and comparative approach to the study of world affairs.
 Through a study of world history and global power relations, students gain a better understanding of the sources of conflict and cooperation among states, shifts in the international economy, as well as the roles of culture, identity and ideas in world politics.
 Students finish the degree equipped with the conceptual tools and theoretical frameworks to understand contemporary world events.

 The BA International Relations programme is structured around a combination of disciplinary, regional and specialised modules, with opportunities to take other Politics option modules (e.g. Political Theory, Government and Politics of the Middle East, Islam and Democracy) or a language.

 Teaching on the International Relations degree focuses on providing students with individual attention and mentoring.
 Students can specialise in a particular area of interest in their final year if they wish, by undertaking an independent study project, which pairs them with a member of staff.
 We also offer advice on careers, internships and further study in international affairs.

 BA International Relations as a three-year degree programme consists of four units each year.
 Students have the opportunity to choose from a wide range of disciplinary units.
-In addition, students have the option of taking ‘open’ courses offered by any other SOAS department.
+In addition, students have the option of taking ‘open’ modules offered by any other SOAS department.

-Our units or courses assume no previous disciplinary or regional knowledge.
+Our units or modules assume no previous disciplinary or regional knowledge.
 These are taught through lectures and tutorial seminars.
 Each module typically involves weekly lectures of one hour each and weekly tutorials of one hour each.

 And 30 credits from the following:

 30 or 60 of the following REGIONAL credits: